 The Bottom Line

-Here’s what to keep in mind when building your marketplace:
+Here’s what to do when building a thriving marketplace:

 - Understand which side of your marketplace to prioritize first.